fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 Even in cases where it is appropriate, it does not automatically avoid legal jeopardy, much less ensure that results are fair.

+For a much deeper discussion of the issues involved, we suggest :footcite:ct:`watkins2022fourfifths`.
+A higher level look at how legal concepts of fairness can collide with mathematical measures of disparity, see :footcite:ct:`Xiang2019legalcompatibility`.

 References
 ----------